GardenDAO/forks-wallet-server-api/README.md

     [ NOT IMPLEMENTED startdate: Start date of the query, unix timestamp milliseconds (or by block number??)   enddate: End date of the query, unix timestamp milliseconds]

     Output
-    transactions: each with these properties:
+    transactions: list of transactions, each with a key of parent_coin_info and these properties:
       type: 'receive' or 'send' (receive implemented first)
       transactions: [],
       timestamp: row.timestamp,